annie2010/labs_int/opentracing/README.md

       3. component=the component name that received the request
    4. Trace the readQuest function
       1. Create a new span from the given context
-      2. Add a tag action=castle.readquest
+      2. Add a tag action=castle.readQuest
       3. Add log to trace the name of the knight issuing a melt request
          1. The message should be of the form `knight xxx requested a melt`
    5. If the given Knight is *NightKing* add a log to the castle span to indicate `the castle is melted`.
-2. All other knights should produce a span error (internal/http.go:SpanError).
+4. All other knights should produce a span error (internal/http.go:SpanError).
-3. Span errors are indicated as follows:
+5. Span errors are indicated as follows:
    1. Setting a span tag error=true
    2. Adding a structured log on the span using
       1. event=error
       2. message=only the NightKing can melt the castle
-4. Using the provided docker command start the Jaeger service
+6. Using the provided docker command start the Jaeger service
-5. In a separate terminals start your Castle and Knight services.
+7. In a separate terminals start your Castle and Knight services.
-6. Using the Jaeger Dashboard (see command below) validate that your traces are correctly tracking the workload by using different knights.
+8. Using the Jaeger Dashboard (see command below) validate that your traces are correctly tracking the workload by using different knights.

 ## Commands